mjlee111/image_recognition/image_recognition/yolov8_detection/README.md

 # YOLOv8 Detection Node

 The `yolov8_detection` package is a ROS 2 node that utilizes the YOLOv8 model for real-time image recognition.
-This node subscribes to an image topic, processes the images using YOLOv8, and publishes the bounding box information for detected objects.
+This node subscribes to an image topic, processes the images using YOLOv8, draws bounding boxes on the detected objects, and publishes both the modified image and bounding box information.
 It supports both CPU and GPU inference and is easily configurable via ROS parameters.

 ## Key Features